finance calculator

 When to use it

-• Setting a cash reserve goal before investing extra funds.
+• Setting a concrete cash reserve goal before ramping up investing, paying down extra debt, or taking on big purchases.

-• Adjusting your fund size after a job change, new dependent, or moving to variable income.
+• Adjusting your emergency fund size after a job change, a move from salaried to variable income, or the arrival of a new child or dependent.

-• Planning to rebuild an emergency fund after using it.
+• Planning how to rebuild an emergency fund after it’s been partially used for an actual emergency.

 Tips & cautions